PythoSalaf/hospitality-pms/README.md

 ## Documentation

-The application documentation is available on the [Lendqr documentation](https://carnation-bladder-b2b.notion.site/Lendsqr-Assessment-2be98206dfbd4b128b118d8516e26e2f?pvs=4).
+The application documentation is available on the [Hospitality PMS documentation](https://carnation-bladder-b2b.notion.site/Hospitality-PMS-8a2226acd72a43bb97eee7f13ffc7b40).
 It should be noted that the source code is also documentated via docstring comments and typescript type definitions.